travelsonic/Sonic-the-Hedgehog-Object-Hitbox-Information/Sonic the Hedgehog 2 (Megadrive).md

 The second damage hitbox is only active when Mecha Sonic is stationary.

-Its origin is located at ((X ± (width radius of first hitbox)), (Y ± (height radius of first hitbox))), with the addition or subtraction of the width/height radii depending on Mecha Sonic's orientation.
+Its origin is located at ((X ± (width radius of first hitbox)), (Y - (height radius of first hitbox))), with whether the X radius is added or subtracted depending on which direction Mecha Sonic is facing.

 This damage hitbox has a width radius of 4, and a height radius is 4.